Welcome to RAMM Software

 The core of the RAMM Suite of Software is 30 years old this year and RAMM Software Ltd has now been developing and supporting it for the last 25 years.
 Sign up to our informative newsletter here.

 RAMM is deployed through a hosted solution to nearly 300 clients throughout Australia, NZ and Fiji.
-This includes all 66 NZ Road Controlling Authorities (RCAs) as well as the New Zealand Transport Agency (NZTA).
-In addition, it is used by engineering consultancies providing services to these RCAs, numerous contracting companies performing road maintenance services, well over 100 local authorities in WA, and by Australian RCAs such as the cities around Melbourne (VicRoads), and the cities of Adelaide and Marion in SA.
+This includes all 66 NZ Road Controlling Authorities (RCAs) and the New Zealand Transport Agency (NZTA).
+It is also used by engineering consultants providing services to these RCAs, numerous road maintenance contracting companies, well over 100 local authorities in WA, and by Australian RCAs such as the cities around Melbourne (VicRoads), and the cities of Adelaide and Marion in SA.

 Latest from RAMM